-- (1) A person who owns, controls or operates an animal facility in Victoria may operate that facility in accordance with these directions for the purposes of allowing members of the public to visit that facility during the restricted activity period.
+- (1) A person who owns, controls or operates an animal facility outside the Restricted Area may operate that facility in accordance with these directions for the purposes of allowing members of the public to visit that facility during the restricted activity period.

 - (2) An animal facility means the following:

 - (a) a zoological park;

 - (b) a wildlife centre;

 - (c) a petting zoo;

 - (d) an aquarium;

 - (e) an animal farm that is not for the purpose of producing food.

-- (3) A person who owns, controls or operates an animal facility may continue to operate the facility for the purposes of: - (a) treating or caring for animals; or - (b) performing an animal rescue function; or - (c) maintaining the facility.
+- (3) A person who owns, controls or operates an animal facility outside the Restricted Area may continue to operate the facility for the purposes of:

+- (a) treating or caring for animals; or

+- (b) performing an animal rescue function; or

+- (c) maintaining the facility.